Incorporated Societies

 In 2023, the Government introduced the Incorporated Societies Act 2022, and so all incorporated societies are required to reregister with the Companies Office in order to maintain their legal status as an incorporated society.
 The Act now requires some incorporated societies to produce financial statements using External Reporting Board (XRB) reporting standards.

-Any society that does not reregister between by 5 April 2026 will cease to exist.
+Any society that does not reregister by 5 April 2026 will cease to exist.

 For additional information on reregistration and the new regime, please refer to the Law Changes Hub on the Companies Office website.